AaditT/braille/README.md

 8) To convert braille images (from [here](https://github.com/AaditT/braille/tree/master/images "here")): `braille.brailleToSpeechImgs('list_of_imgs_paths')`
 9) To convert speech to text: `braille.speechToText()`
 10) To convert speech to braille: `braille.speechToBraille()`

-### What I learned
-Through the process of making this project, I learned a lot about creating a library in Python.
-Specifically, I used built-in libaries, arrays, and dictionaries that helped me create my own library.

-# ThirdEye - project code can be found in /ThirdEye/ directory